 While label reading can seem overwhelming at first, you’ll become confident over time.
 Download the Beyond Celiac Step by Step Guide to Reading Gluten-Free Labels to help you navigate the supermarket shelves.

-The U.S. Food and Drug Administration (FDA) finalized a standard definition of "gluten-free" in August 2013.
-As of August 5, 2014, all manufacturers of FDA-regulated packaged food making a gluten-free claim must comply with the guidelines outlined by the FDA.
+The U.S. Food and Drug Administration (FDA) finalized a standard definition of “gluten-free” in August 2013.,

 When you see the words “gluten-free,” “free of gluten,” “no gluten,” and “without gluten,” on an FDA-regulated food, it means that the product either: